stephentecq/laravel-exit-poppable/README.md

 ## Usage

+Add the service provider to config/app.php (app/config/app.php in Laravel 4), within the providers array.

 ``` Add the service provider to config/app.php (app/config/app.php in Laravel 4), within the providers array.

 'providers' => array(